Seagate/cortx-test/docs/Architectural-Overview.md

 Jenkins/Scheduler triggers a job which supplies parameters like targets and config to distributed executor i.e., master autobot.

 Master Autobot runs in distributed mode and creates an execution plan which determines the sequence of test execution and which tests can be run in parallel.
-This execution plan entries are feed to Kafka topic cortx-test-jobs in JSON format.
+This execution plan's entries are fed to Kafka topic cortx-test-jobs in JSON format.

 Test runners (single autobot) are running in distributed mode on one or more virtual machines which have Kafka consumer.
-They belong to the same consumer group, and it guaranteed that a test will be executed only once by any of the test runners.
+They belong to the same consumer group, and it is guaranteed that a test will be executed only once by any of the test runners.

 The deserialized JSON is parsed, and test metadata is sent to autobots (using pytest runner) to run either test with a parallel tag in parallel or other tests in serial order.
 Autobot also decides the target (Setup) to run tests against it from parsed JSON.